 Distributors, Value-Added Reseller, Systems Integrator, Corporate Reseller and Original Equipment Manufacturer Relationships.
 Our corporate resellers bundle or sell our software applications together with their own products, and our value-added resellers resell our software applications independently.
-As of March 31, 2014, we had more than 500 reseller partners and systems integrators that have distributed our software worldwide.
+As of March 31, 2015, we had more than 500 reseller partners and systems integrators that have distributed our software worldwide.

-In order to broaden our market coverage, we work closely with our Global Original Equipment Manufacturer (OEM) Partners, investing significant time and resources to deliver unique, joint solutions incorporating Simpana software.
-These partners team with our technical, engineering, marketing and sales forces on helping to enhance integration, tuning, operational management, implementation and vision for solutions that are designed to meet current and future data and information management needs.
+In order to broaden our market coverage, we work closely with our Global Original Equipment Manufacturer ("OEM") Partners, investing significant time and resources to deliver unique, joint solutions incorporating Simpana software.
+These partners team with our technical, engineering, marketing and sales force on helping to enhance integration, tuning, operational management, implementation and vision for solutions that are designed to meet current and future data and information management needs.
 Our alliance managers work directly with Global OEM Partners to design, deliver and support field activities that make it easier for customers to locate, learn about, and purchase these differentiated solutions.
 We currently have original equipment manufacturer distribution agreements primarily with Hitachi Data Systems and NetApp.
-Under these agreements, the original equipment manufacturers sell, market and support our software applications and services independently and/or incorporate our software applications into their own hardware products.
-Our original equipment manufacturer agreements do not contain any minimum purchase or sale commitments.
+Hitachi Data Systems and NetApp have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
+Sales through our original equipment manufacturer agreements, accounted for 15% of our total revenues in fiscal 2015 and 13% in fiscal 2014.

-Additionally, we have distribution agreements covering our North American commercial and U.S. Federal Government markets with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., and Avnet Technology Solutions ("Avnet"), a subsidiary of Avent Inc. Pursuant to these distribution agreements, Arrow's and Avnet's primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
-Sales generated through our distribution agreement with Arrow accounted for approximately 31% of our total revenue in fiscal 2014 and 29% in fiscal 2013.
+Additionally, we have non-exclusive distribution agreements covering our North American commercial markets and our U.S. Federal Government markets with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., and Avnet Technology Solutions ("Avnet"), a subsidiary of Avent Inc. Pursuant to these distribution agreements, these distributors' primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
+Sales generated through our distribution agreement with Arrow accounted for approximately 36% of our total revenue in fiscal 2015 and 31% in fiscal 2014.